INSPIRE. ENGAGE. ENTERTAIN.

 CHANGE THE WORLD.

-Isabel Sadurni is a Film Editor with over 15 years experience in filmmaking.
+Isabel Sadurni is a Motion Picture Editor and Producer with over 15 years experience in filmmaking.
 She collaborates on feature films, shorts and series with independent and commercial filmmakers who share the belief that a story told well can change the world.
-Her work includes award winning feature-length documentaries and short narratives that have played in top-tier festivals and on national television.
+Her work includes award winning feature-length documentaries and short narratives that have played in top-tier festivals and on HBO, PBS and The Discovery Channel.
 Her focus is in working on films that are vehicles for change for people, for communities and for the planet.
-She's especially supportive of films that promote strong female characters and crews.
+She's especially supportive of female driven narratives and diversity in building crews.
 With every project, her goal is to recognize shared values and goals, build a strong emotional connection to a specific audience and lift the material to its highest potential through creative collaboration.

 Learn more →